brycefisher/ephemerajs/README.md

  + `int(min,max)` - creates a callback function which returns an integer between min and max for a given value from a UUID.
  + `float(min,max)` - creates a callback function which returns a float between min and max for a given value from a UUID.
  + `arr(items)` - creates a callback function which selects an item from the array items.
- + `wArr(items, weights)` - creates a callback function which selects an item from the array items.
-Each element of items is an obj with freq and value properties.
+ + `wArr(items)` - creates a callback function which selects an item from the array of objects.
+Each element of items is an object with freq and value properties.
 The freq property is a float between 0 and 1 stating the probability that this item is selected.
 Frequencies must add up to 1 altogether.
 If an item is selected, the value property will be returned.
 Ex: